 It doesn't mean you won't have occasional arguments or moments of tension.
 It just means the overall vibe feels relaxed and natural.

-2 You Can Be Yourself
+2 You Can Be Yourself In The Relationship

 Branching off of that, you know it's OK to be yourself.
 You feel free to say what's on your mind, to bring up tough topics, to let your hair down — because you know they won't pass judgment or love you any less.
+“Bending to impress a person or your partner is never a brilliant idea.
+Showing your true colors from the beginning is a fundamental aspect of a happy and healthy relationship,”

 This also means they approach with love and understanding even when you aren't at your best, like when you're sick, in a bad mood, or closed off because you're going through a tough time.